 Doing the maths

-Mappy will give you the route with and without tolls, and an evening with a sharpened pencil and some paper will enable you to plot a route that maximizes the convenience of the autoroute network, while minimizing the cost by using routes nationales and minor roads as much as possible.
+Mappy will give you the route with and without tolls, and an evening with a sharpened pencil and some paper will enable you to plot a route that maximises the convenience of the autoroute network, while minimising the cost by using routes nationales and minor roads as much as possible.